Serving the Divorce Papers On Your Spouse

-What do I do after I file my divorce papers with the court?
+What do I need to do after I file my divorce papers with the court?

-You must serve a copy of the Summons and the Complaint on your spouse.
+You must properly serve a copy of the Summons and the Complaint on your spouse.
 You are responsible for serving your spouse, not the court.

-There are two ways you can serve the papers:
+There are two ways the papers can be served:

 - Certified mail, return receipt requested.